teespring-labs/active_record_replica/README.md

 * ActiveRecord 3 or greater (Rails 3 or greater)

-May also work with Rails 2.
-Anyone want to give it a try and let me know?
-Happy to make it work with Rails 2 if anyone needs it

 ## Note

-ActiveRecord::Base.execute is commonly used to perform custom SQL calls against the database that bypasses ActiveRecord.
+ActiveRecord::Base.execute is sometimes used to perform custom SQL calls against the database to bypass ActiveRecord.
 It is necessary to replace these calls with the standard ActiveRecord::Base.select call for them to be picked up by active_record_slave and redirected to the slave.